-Chemicals and reagents
+Chemicals and reagents:

 Hesperidin was purchased from AK Scientific, Inc. USA, Vancomycin was procured from CELON laboratories PVT LTD, India.
-Ellman's Reagent [5' -5'-dithiobis-(2-dinitrobenzoic acid], Sulphosalicyclic acid, Di-potassium orthophosphate, Potassium di-hydrogen orthophosphate, Bovin serum albumin (BSA), Thiobarbituric acid (TBA), Glutathione, 1-Chloro-2,4dinitrobenzene were procured from Sigma, Aldrich USA.
+Ellman's Reagent [5'-5'-dithiobis-(2dinitrobenzoic acid], Sulphosalicyclic acid, Dipotassium orthophosphate, Potassium dihydrogen orthophosphate, Bovin serum albumin (BSA), Thiobarbituric acid (TBA), Glutathione, 1-Chloro-2,4-dinitrobenzene were procured from Sigma, Aldrich USA.
 All other reagents were obtained from the British Drug Houses (Poole, Dorset, UK) and are of good analytical grade.

-Experimental animals
+Experimental animals:

-Twenty-four male Wistar rats weighing 130-200g obtained from Department of Physiology, university of Ibadan were kept in plastic cages on a 12-h light:12-h dark cycle, at room temperature of 22-24°C at the animal house, Ajayi Crowther University for the period of acclimatization and treatment.
+Twenty-four male Wistar rats weighing 130-200g obtained from the Department of Physiology, University of Ibadan were kept in plastic cages at the animal house, Ajayi Crowther University for the period of acclimatization and treatment.
 The rats were acclimatized for one week and were allowed unhindered access to food and water ad libitum.
-Handling of the experimental animals was consistent with international principles on care and use of experimental animals (National Research Council., 2011).
+Handling of the experimental animals were conducted in accord with guidelines of the Institutional Animal Care and Use committee consistent with international principles on care and use of experimental animals (National Research Council.
+2011).

 Animals were randomly placed into four groups of six rats each: Group I animals were the control that were administered distilled water only.
-While group II received Hesperidin (50 mg/Kg/day) orally, group III received Vancomycin (10 mg/Kg/day) intraperitoneally and group IV received Hesperidin (50 mg/Kg/day) and Vancomycin (10 mg/Kg/day).
-The doses for Hesperidin and Vancomycin were selected based on previous study.
+While group II received Hesperidin (50 mg/kg/day) orally, group III received Vancomycin (10 mg/kg/day) intraperitoneally and group IV received Hesperidin (50 mg/kg/day) and Vancomycin(10 mg/kg/day).

-Preparation of Tissue Homogenate
+Preparation of Tissue Homogenate:

 Animals were rapidly dissected to excise the brain sections (cerebellum, frontal cortex and hippocampus), rinsed in ice-cold 1.15% KCL before being blotted and weighed.
 Brain sections collected were homogenized in 10 volumes/weight of ice-cold 0.1M phosphate buffer pH 7.4.
 The homogenates was centrifuged at 10,000g for 15 minutes at 4°C using eppendorf (UK) cold centrifuge and the supernatant were stored at -4°C and used for subsequent biochemical assays.
-Brain sections were subsequently fixed in 4% phosphate-buffered formalin and further processed for histology.
+Brain sections were subsequently fixed in 4% phosphate-buffered formalin and further processed for histology using a procedure described by Fischer et al. 2008.

-Biomarkers of Oxidative Stress

-Determination of Superoxide Dismutase Activity

-The activity of superoxide dismutase in tissue homogenate was measured as described by Sun and Zigman, 1978.
+Biomarkers of Oxidative Stress: Determination of Superoxide Dismutase Activity tissue homogenate was measured as described by Sun and Zigman, 1978.
 20 μ l aliquots of tissue homogenate mixed with 1.95 ml Tris-HCl buffer pH 7.2 and 30 μ l of freshly prepared epinephrine (20 mM) was added and mixed by inversion to initiate the reaction.
 The blank cuvette contained all other components except the homogenates which were replaced with distilled water.
 Change in absorbance at 320nm was monitored every 30seconds for 150 seconds.